simothejudge/SAT-Solver_Sudoku/README.md

 - hard sudokus for people are also hard for computer (based on the process time)
 - difficulty and size relationship? quadratically, exponential, log?
 - how much the scheme of clues given affect the sudokus resolution?
 Is a more spread solution

+IDEA: for every sudoku played, we get the number of values given at first, the actual values, the "hardness" (how to define it? splitting and backtracking and process time), get the smooth/jumpy distributiuon of initial values (maybe establishing an evaluation for smoothness, like no more than 3 appearances of the value for 25 lenght clues) and we see if there is a correlation